 Lay the bananas and O’Tahiti apples in a baking dish in alternating layers of fruit.
 Pour the poaching liquid over.

 Stir together the flour, nuts, oats, salt and brown sugar.
 Using a pastry blender or two forks, cut the butter into the dry mixture until it looks like sand.
 Push firmly over the top of the fruit and bake for 30 minutes or until the crumble is brown and bubbly.
-Serve with coconut pana cotta or vanilla or coconut ice cream.
+Serve with whipped cream, coconut pana cotta or vanilla or coconut ice cream.